- [left]: Illustration The Crew on Board by Henry Holiday to Lewis Carroll’s The Hunting of the Snark (1876)

 And dines on the following day.

 There neither were internationally defined time zones yet, nor an internationally agreed date line when Charles Darwin and the HMS Beagle travelled around the world, but when he (and the Snark) breakfasted in Tahiti, it probably already was around tea time back home in Carroll’s Oxford.
-From there it carries us far away, when we imagine breakfasting in Tahiti.
+From England it carries us far away, when we imagine breakfasting in Tahiti.